adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/ios.md

-!!! warn Visual Studio for Mac Use
+!!! warn "Visual Studio for Mac Use"
-    I'm going to be using Visual Studio for Mac in this section.
+    I'm going to be using Visual Studio for Mac for screen shots in this section.
 You can also use Xamarin Studio or Visual Studio on the PC and then compile using a Mac Build Agent.
 The same code will work.
+Some terminology differences may exist and locations may differ.

 Push notifications for Apple devices is handled by _Apple Push Notification Service_ or APNS.
 APNS is certificate based, rather than secret based as is the case with GCM and FCM.
 You will find that there are two certificates -